 Below is a quick overview of how to make these homemade lemon poppy seed muffins.
 For the full printable recipe, which can be made using US customary or metric measurements, visit the recipe card below.

 Step 1.
 Sift the dry ingredients together.
-You can sift the flour and then whisk in the remaining dry ingredients (Image 1).
+You can sift the flour and then whisk in the remaining dry ingredients.

 Step 2.
 Rub the sugar and lemon zest together.
 Doing so will really bring out the best lemon flavor in these lemon poppy seed muffins.
-Set to the side (Image 2).
+Set to the side.

 Step 3.
 Mix the wet ingredients together.
-These ingredients include sour cream, whole milk, lemon juice, lemon extract, vanilla extract, and eggs.
-Mix them together until combined, then add in the sugar zest mixture.
-You can use a whisk, hand-held mixer, or stand mixer.
-In testing, I used the whisk and hand-held mixer (Image 3).
+These ingredients include sour cream, whole milk, lemon juice, the extracts, and eggs.
+Mix them together until combined, then add the sugar-zest mixture.

 Step 4.
 Add in the dry mixture.
-With a spatula, only stir about halfway (Image 4).
+With a spatula, only stir about halfway.

 Step 5.
 Add in the melted butter and poppy seeds.
-After you’ve added these two ingredients, finish stirring the muffin batter until just combined.
+Stir the muffin batter just until combined.
 If a few streaks of the dry mixture remain, that is okay.
 Cover, then refrigerate the muffin batter for 30 to 45 minutes.
-The batter will be a thick but light consistency after refrigeration (Image 5).
+The batter will be a thick but light consistency after refrigeration.

 Step 6.
 Fill each muffin liner with the batter, then bake.
-Fill them up almost to the top.
-Filling them up almost to the top yielded 12 lemon poppy seed muffins for me.
-For a topping, sprinkle a little sparkling sugar over the muffins.
+Fill almost to the top.
 Bake for 18-20 minutes at 400ºF.
 The muffin tops should spring back when lightly pressed.
-After baking, you can let them sit in the tin for about 5-10 minutes, then remove them (Image 6).
+Let them sit in the tin for 5-10 minutes, then move to a cooling rack.

-For more added lemon flavor, you can brush a simple honey lemon syrup over the top of the just-baked muffins.
+Recipe Tip: For more lemon flavor, you can brush a simple honey-lemon syrup over the tops of the just-baked muffins.
 It’s one tablespoon of lemon juice whisked together with one tablespoon of honey in a small bowl.
 Then apply with a pastry brush.
-I added this simple syrup to my Small Batch of Lemon Cupcakes after bringing them out of the oven as well.
+I added this simple syrup to my Small Batch of Lemon Cupcakes after bringing them out of the oven.
 So yummy!

 Step 7.
 Whisk together the lemon glaze.
-This glaze only consists of two ingredients and comes together quickly, so you can wait until the muffins are done baking to whisk them together (Image 7).
+This glaze consists of only two ingredients and comes together quickly, so you can wait until the muffins are done baking to whisk it together.

 Step 8.
 Drizzle the glaze over the top of each muffin.
 It’s best to drizzle the glaze on cooled or somewhat cooled muffins.
-I used a spoon, but you can also dip them into the glaze as well (Image 8).
+I used a spoon, but you can also dip them into the glaze.

 Garnish Suggestions

-You can easily enjoy these lemon muffins plain, but here are a few easy toppings or garnish suggestions to make them a little extra!
+You can easily enjoy these fluffy lemon muffins plain, but here are a few topping or garnish suggestions to make them a little extra special!

 • Sparkling Sugar.
-Sprinkled on before baking, this adds a sweet, sparkling touch to your muffins.
+Sprinkle on before baking for a sweet, sparkling touch to your muffins.

 • Lemon Syrup.
 Brush this on immediately after removing the muffins from the oven.
 As stated above, you can also use lemon extract paste.